LabPy/lantz/docs/tutorial/building.rst

     if __name__ == '__main__':
-        with SignalGenerator('localhost', 5678) as inst:
+        with LantzSignalGeneratorTCP('localhost', 5678) as inst:
             print('The identification of this instrument is : ' + inst.idn)